aididalam/Anonymous-messenger/README.md

 # Installation:
 Project is in PHP.There is a file under config called Strings.php.
 You have to update:

--Database Cardinals
+- Database Cardinals
--Fb App ID and Secret Id
+- Fb App ID and Secret Id
--Site url
+- Site url
--Site title,description,keywords etc
+- Site title,description,keywords etc